gravitational/careers/challenges/platform/devops.md

 # Requirements

-This challenge covers 3 engineering levels at Teleport, where we interview for levels 1-5.
+This challenge covers 5 engineering levels at Teleport.
 Level 6+ is reserved for internal promotions and other engineering roles.

 We've decided we want to put together a small program to report new TCP connections on a linux host.
 Write a program that meets the requirements of the level you are applying for, and submit the results.
 Also please submit answers to the questions outlined in each level.